 Unemployment compensation insurance is carried by the University.
 This coverage does not provide benefits during the summer months for faculty who have contracted with the University for the following fall semester.
-Faculty should contact the Human Resources Office for further information.
+Faculty should contact the Personnel and EEO-AA Office for further information.

-j) Public Accident Liability Insurance and Indemnification
+i) Public Accident Liability Insurance and Indemnification